Peptic ulcersDuodenal ulcers; Gastric ulcers; Helicobacter pylori; H. pylori

 - The doctor passes a probe through an endoscope and applies electricity, heat, or small clips to coagulate the blood and stop the bleeding.
 This procedure also causes fluid buildup, which helps to compress the blood vessels.

 - In high-risk cases, the doctor may inject epinephrine (commonly known as adrenaline) directly into the ulcer to enhance the effects of the heating process.
 Epinephrine activates the process leading to blood coagulation, narrows the arteries, and enhances blood clotting.

 - Intravenous (IV) administration of a PPI (usually omeprazole or pantoprazole) significantly prevents rebleeding.
 (Oral PPIs are also effective, but studies are needed to compare their effectiveness versus IV PPIs.)
 A PPI may also be useful for initial bleeding episodes when endoscopy is unsuccessful, inappropriate, or unavailable.

-- Patients who harbor the H. pylori bacteria need triple therapy, which includes two antibiotics and a PPI, to eliminate H. pylori immediately after endoscopy.
+- Patients who harbor the H. pylori bacteria need triple or quadruple therapy, which includes two or three antibiotics and a PPI, to eliminate H. pylori immediately after endoscopy.